mcgredonps/stoqs/doc/instructions/PRODUCTION_APACHE.md

 ~~~

 Set up a virtual enviroment in which the Python/Django application can run.
-virtualenv creates a virtual environment in which the Django/stoqs
+virtualenv creates a virtual environment for the Django/stoqs
-application will run. "setup.sh production" installs the various
+application. "setup.sh production" installs the various
 Python modules needed for the application to run.

 ~~~